 First, we discuss the main elements of an EPK.
-That is: Audio, Video, Photos, Biography, Important shows, Quotes/Previous Press, and the links to all your Social Media and Stage Plot.
+That is Audio, High-Quality Video, Photos, Biography, Important shows, Quotes/Previous Press Coverage, and the links to all your Social Media, Music Videos and Stage plots.

 The second point this article addresses is the format of your EPK.
 This needs to be discussed as many companies offer paid or free services online, which have the potential to make your EPK shine.
 Platforms such as ReverbNation allow you to create and customise an EPK, also.

 An electronic press kit can vary depending on the product or project being promoted.